daconjam/Detecting_Gender_Bias/README.md

 # Detecting_Gender_Bias
- The primary goal of this project is to detecting and examining gender bias in news articles
+The primary goal of this project is to detecting and examining gender bias in news articles.
+This repository contains code to reproduce analysis in "Does Gender Matter in the News?
+Detecting and Examining Gender Bias" by Jamell Dacon and Haochen Liu, as part of the The Web Conference 2021 -- WWW'21.

  ## Datasets
 We conduct experiments to detect and examine the bias across the two datasets.
 We will now detail the three datasets as follows: